dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 demonstrating that Dart has fixed the puzzler.
 It does, however,
-raise the issue that Dart doesn’t have a way to print a string without a trailing newline character.
+raise the issue that Dart doesn't have a way to print a string without a trailing newline character.
 Because Dart is designed
 primarily as a web programming language, console support is minimal.
-But there’s no reason it has to stay that way.
+But there's no reason it has to stay that way.
 I hope to provide a proper console facility some day.

 <h2 id="16">Puzzle 16: Line Printer</h2>

-Here’s the Java program,
+Here's the Java program,
 which looks like it ought to print a couple of newline characters:

-{% pretty_code java 0 %}
+{% highlight java %}
 public class LinePrinter {
   public static void main(String[] args) {
     // Note: \u000A is Unicode representation of linefeed (LF)